-No. Description Further Developments Bug Fixes Technical Changes 2.1 Design, development, implementation and documen- tation of the changes within COSMO or by external partners. $\checkmark$ $\checkmark$ 2.2 The COSMO-Standards for Source Code Development (this document) have to be followed.
-This is monitored by the TAG. $\checkmark$ $\checkmark$ $\checkmark$ 3 Testing of the changes according to the Quality Con- trol System of the COSMO partner or of the external partner that implements them.
+No. Description Further Developments Bug Fixes Technical Changes 2.1 Design, development, implementation and documen- tation of the changes within COSMO or by external partners. \checkmark \checkmark 2.2 The COSMO-Standards for Source Code Development (this document) have to be followed.
+This is monitored by the TAG. \checkmark \checkmark \checkmark 3 Testing of the changes according to the Quality Con- trol System of the COSMO partner or of the external partner that implements them.
 For NWP users this system must include at least the steps 3.1-3.4.
 For CLM users steps 3.1, 3.2, 3.5 and 3.6 apply.
 3.1 (all) Pass the technical standard test suite (see Sect.
 6.5).
-This is monitored by the SCA/TAG. $\checkmark$ $\checkmark$ $\checkmark$ 3.2 (all) 4-eyes-assurance: All changes must be checked by a second person.
-This is monitored by the SCA/TAG. $\checkmark$ $\checkmark$ $\checkmark$ 3.3 (NWP) Testing of single cases with verification against observations. $\checkmark$ $\checkmark$ $\checkmark$ 3.4 (NWP) If significant changes of results are expected, more in- tensive tests have to be performed, e.g. - Longer experiments, also for different seasons / $\checkmark$ domains / climates, with verification against observations.
+This is monitored by the SCA/TAG. \checkmark \checkmark \checkmark 3.2 (all) 4-eyes-assurance: All changes must be checked by a second person.
+This is monitored by the SCA/TAG. \checkmark \checkmark \checkmark 3.3 (NWP) Testing of single cases with verification against observations. \checkmark \checkmark \checkmark 3.4 (NWP) If significant changes of results are expected, more intensive tests have to be performed, e.g. Longer experiments, also for different seasons / domains / climates, with verification against observations.
 Experiments to check interdependencies between data assimilation and forecast and also possible impacts on a fine-grid nest.
-(7 km → 2-3 km) - Additional experiments to check dependencies of results on the mesh-size (7 km as well as 2-3 km). - Verification results should be positive or neutral regarding the latest official release.
+(7 km → 2-3 km) Additional experiments to check dependencies of results on the mesh-size (7 km as well as 2-3 km).
+Verification results should be positive or neutral regarding the latest official release.
 (Note: The term "should" is chosen on purpose.
-Sometimes a change leads to a more physical formulation, although the results do not improve). (see Sect.
-6.6) 3.5 (CLM) Individual tests exhibiting the effects of the modifica- tions. $\checkmark$ $\checkmark$ $\checkmark$ 3.6 (CLM) Standard evaluation of climate simulations. $\checkmark$
+Sometimes a change leads to a more physical formulation, although the results do not improve).
+3.5 (CLM) Individual tests exhibiting the effects of the modifica- tions. \checkmark \checkmark \checkmark 3.6 (CLM) Standard evaluation of climate simulations. \checkmark

-No. Description Further Developments Bug Fixes Technical Changes 4 Presentation of the results: The results should be pre- sented to the corresponding COSMO and / or CLM Working Group, if possible during the COSMO Gen- eral Meeting, the COSMO User Seminar or the CLM Assembly, where appropriate. $\checkmark$ 5 Provide extensions / modifications for the Documenta- tion System.
-Provide a test case and associated results, if appropriate. $\checkmark$ $\checkmark$ $\checkmark$ 6 For new components a code responsible person has to be nominated by the developer(s). $\checkmark$ 7 Discussion within the Management about the imple- mentation into the VCS and updating of the Release Planning .
-For COSMO, a final approval has to be done by the STC. $\checkmark$ $\checkmark$ 8 Submission of the changes to the SCA, who does a fi- nal check, whether the technical requirements (Coding Rules, Documentation) are met.
-He checks the modi- fications into the VCS and in collaboration with SMC assigns a status (development, test, release) to the new version. $\checkmark$ $\checkmark$ $\checkmark$
+No. Description Further Developments Bug Fixes Technical Changes 4 Presentation of the results: The results should be pre- sented to the corresponding COSMO and / or CLM Working Group, if possible during the COSMO Gen- eral Meeting, the COSMO User Seminar or the CLM Assembly, where appropriate. \checkmark 5 Provide extensions / modifications for the Documenta- tion System.
+Provide a test case and associated results, if appropriate. \checkmark \checkmark \checkmark 6 For new components a code responsible person has to be nominated by the developer(s). \checkmark 7 Discussion within the Management about the imple- mentation into the VCS and updating of the Release Planning .
+For COSMO, a final approval has to be done by the STC. \checkmark \checkmark 8 Submission of the changes to the SCA, who does a fi- nal check, whether the technical requirements (Coding Rules, Documentation) are met.
+He checks the modi- fications into the VCS and in collaboration with SMC assigns a status (development, test, release) to the new version.
+If it is going to be a released version, the NWP and / or COSMO-CLM test suite have to run with this version (see 6.6).
+V \checkmark \checkmark